ivosdc/svelte-generic-table-pager/README.md

 # Usage
-Use the svelte-generic-crud-table in your component to show and, if you like, edit,update and delete it's content.
+Use the svelte-generic-table-pager in your component to show and, if you like, edit,update and delete it's content.
 Just include the table as seen in the example below.

 The svelte-generic-table-pager prepares the incoming data into pages which might be displayed in any table component.